huggingface/datasets/datasets/conll2003/README.md

     "tokens": "[\"The\", \"European\", \"Commission\", \"said\", \"on\", \"Thursday\", \"it\", \"disagreed\", \"with\", \"German\", \"advice\", \"to\", \"consumers\", \"t..."
 }
 ```

+The original data files have `-DOCSTART-` lines used to separate documents, but these lines are removed here.
+Indeed `-DOCSTART-` is a special line that acts as a boundary between two different documents, and it is filtered out in this implementation.

 ### Data Fields